 Serving as an investigator.

-Please report any retaliation to your supervisor, or Mayor / City Administrator or other designee.
+Please report any retaliation to your immediate supervisor, the Mayor or the City Clerk.
 Any report of retaliatory conduct will be objectively, timely and thoroughly investigated in accordance with the City's investigation procedure.
 Retaliation or attempted retaliation is a violation of this Policy and anyone who does so will be subject to disciplinary actions, up to and including termination.

-CONFIDENTIAL INFORMATION/ PERSONALGAIN
+CONFIDENTIAL INFORMATION/ PERSONAL GAIN

 Employees of the City of Boulder may deal with confidential information.
 It is imperative that employees maintain City of Boulder integrity and not discuss City of Boulder business with people who should not be privy to the information.
 In some circumstances, City of Boulder business should be revealed to other City of Boulder employees on a need-to-know basis.
-If an employee has questions regarding confidential information and to whom the information should be revealed, they should consult with the Mayor or City Administrator and I or their designee, or with the City Attorney.
+If an employee has questions regarding confidential information and to whom the information should be revealed, they should consult with the Mayor or the City Clerk.

 Likewise, employees may not use knowledge gained through their employment at the City of Boulder to achieve personal gain for themselves or anyone else.
 Employees cannot participate as a City of Boulder employee where they may have private pecuniary interest, direct or indirect, or perform in some function requiring discretion on behalf of the City.
 Employees cannot disclose or use confidential information concerning property or City of Boulder affairs to advance personal or private interest with respect to any contract or transaction that is or may be subject of official action of the City.